PacoMuroBora/adapt-map-koeln/docs/DEPLOYMENT.md

 - Replace `adaptmap.de` with your actual domain
 - Use a real email for `SSL_EMAIL` (Let's Encrypt needs it)
 - `DATABASE_URI` and `PAYLOAD_SECRET` should match your GitHub secrets
+- `PAYLOAD_KEY` is used for n8n to authenticate with Payload CMS API - use a secure random string
 - `LOCATIONIQ_API_KEY` is optional - get free key at https://locationiq.com (5,000 requests/day free)

 ### 2.2 Deploy via Hostinger Dashboard